livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. A script that performs arithmetic

 10. A script that divides two variables

+11. Arithmetic using exponents in bash